EricaC623/Erica/README.md

-The Industrial Revolution, which began in Britain in the late 18th century and spread to other parts of Europe and the world in the 19th century, transformed economies through mechanized production and urbanization.
+The Great Depression of the late 19th century, triggered by financial panics and economic downturns, led to widespread unemployment, business failures, and social unrest in many countries.